Bae Jun-ho: Daejeon Hana Citizen

 Bae Jun-ho with Daejeon Hana Citizen in 2023.

 Bae started his career in the academy of Daegu FC.
 Afterwards, he attended Daegu Banyawol Elementary School, Daeryun Middle School, Cheonan Jeil High School and Jinwee High School.
 While playing for Pyeongtaek Jinwee, the football club of Jinwee High School, he was considered one of his country's best talents.
 In January 2022, following interest from a number of clubs across Europe, as well as former club Daegu, he signed for K League 2 side Daejeon Hana Citizen.
 He made eleven appearances in his first season with Daejeon as he helped his team win the promotion play-offs against Gimcheon Sangmu.
 In the 2023 season, Bae received more playing time in K League 1, as he continued his integration into the squad from the reserve team.
 On 27 August 2023, Daejeon officially announced that they had reached an agreement with EFL Championship side Stoke City for the transfer of Bae on a permanent deal.

 Stoke City

 On 31 August 2023, Bae joined Stoke City for an undisclosed fee on a four-year contract.
 He scored his first goal in English football on 24 February 2024 in a 2–1 defeat against Cardiff City and followed this up a week later in a 2–0 victory against Middlesbrough.
 In the 2023–24 season, Bae made 40 appearances as Stoke successfully avoided relegation, finishing in 17th position.
 He was named the club's Player of the Year in his first season at Stoke City.
 In the 2024–25 season Bae was a regular starter under three different managers, playing 49 times as Stoke avoided relegation on the final day.
+Bae was again a regular in 2025–26 under Mark Robins, making 45 appearances but he came in for criticism for his lack of goals and assists.